Reviews You Can Rely On

 Credit: Ryan Huetter

 Second, we took each boot through a stream test.
-Fording a stream is a better test than standing around in the water, a task a rain boots would be best suited for.
+Fording a stream is a better test than standing around in the water, a task rain boots would be best suited for.
 There were varying degrees of performance.
-Taking the top spots are the La Sportiva Nucleo High II and Lowa Renegade, followed by the Salomon Quest 4, Hoka Kaha 2, Scarpa Zodiac, and others.
-Despite their name, the Columbia Newton Ridge Plus II Waterproof was the least impressive pair when it came to keeping our toes dry.
+Taking the top spots are the La Sportiva Nucleo High II and Lowa Renegade, followed by the Salomon Quest 4, Hoka Kaha 3, Scarpa Zodiac, and others.
+Despite its name, the Columbia Newton Ridge Plus II Waterproof was the least impressive pair when it came to keeping our toes dry.

 hiking boots men - even though there is a lot of mesh in the upper, the waterproof...